OWF/owf2013/pages/en/news/CFP-Experiment/index.md

 Selected projects enjoy space and enhancement during the event.

-To take part to EXPERIMENT : complete and send the form before the 18th of june at 12:00 to [experiment@openworldforum.org][4].
+To take part to EXPERIMENT : complete and send the form before the 30th of june to [experiment@openworldforum.org][4].

 [Download the CFP here](/static/Documents/Call_for_participation_OWF13_experiment_EN.pdf)